R-Mosolov/history-gd/README.md

    1. `npm run install-server`
 1. Type in 1st terminal window `npm run client` to render GUI
 1. Type in 2nd terminal window `npm run ui-components` to render UI-components
-1. Type in 3rd terminal window `npm run js-server` to run the server in JS
+1. Type in 3rd terminal window `npm run js-server` to run the server written in JS
-1. Type in 4th terminal window `npm run py-server` to run the server in Python
+1. Type in 4th terminal window `npm run py-server` to run the server written in Python

 Finally, open a browser at:
 – http://localhost:3000/;